singhsukhbir1/Housing_Price_Predictions/README.md

 ## Machine Learning Model
 We will test various machine learning models to determine the best model for predictions.
-Linear Regression
+1. Linear Regression
-Multiple Regression
+2. Regression
-Decision Trees
+3. Decision Trees
-Random Forest Regressor
+4. Random Forest Regressor

 ## Dashboard
 Using Javascript, HTML, CSS for building the webpage.